Abortion in Wyoming: Historical statistics

 In the period between 1972 and 1974, there were zero reported illegal abortion deaths in the state.
 In 1990, 50,000 women were at risk of unintended pregnancies.
 In 2014, 48% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 4.6 deaths per 1,000 live births.
 High infant mortality and lack of access to reproductive health care are closely correlated in Wyoming, as in many other states.

 Financing

 In 1998, women could only receive public funds for an abortion if continuing the pregnancy put their life at risk, if the pregnancy was a result of rape that was reported within five days of it occurring, or was a result of incest.
 In 2010, the state had zero publicly funded abortions.

-Abortion rights and anti-abortion views and activities
+Abortion rights views and activities

 Dissent against restrictive laws

-Women from the state participated in rallies supporting abortion rights as part of the Stop the Bans (#StoptheBans) effort in May 2019.
+Women from the state participated in rallies supporting access to abortion as part of the Stop the Bans (#StoptheBans) effort in May 2019.
 Wyoming Equality was one of the organizers for the Cheyenne #StoptheBans protest that drew women from across the state.

-Bombing
+Following the overturn of Roe v.
+Wade on June 24, 2022, dozens of abortion rights protestors rallied and marched outside Wyoming's only clinic offering abortion services in Casper.

+Anti-abortion views and activities

+Violence

 In 1994, a domestic terrorist responsible for attacks in multiple states bombed the Emerg-A-Care health center in Jackson during the night, causing large amounts of smoke damage that resulted in the clinic being closed for several weeks.

+On May 25, 2022, a masked woman set a fire at a planned abortion clinic in Casper, Wyoming.
+The ATF offered a $5,000 reward for information leading to her arrest.